anandu06dev/ng4StarterKit/README.md

 State Management Service | &cross; | &cross; | &cross; | &cross; | &cross; | &check; | &cross; |
 Reactive Repository | &check; | &check; | &cross; | &check; | &check; | &check; | &check; |

-## GoF State & Strategy Pattern
+## GoF State & Strategy pattern

-If we need a more robust UI state management approach, the State Pattern might be a good candidate.
-The GoF (Gang of Four) State Pattern is an object oriented pattern to manage the complexity of view state transition.
+If we need a more robust UI state management approach, the State pattern might be a good candidate.
+The GoF (Gang of Four) State pattern is an object oriented pattern to manage the complexity of view state transition.
 The State pattern uses a set of concrete classes that are derived from a base class to describe a particular state.
 Let's consider the following UML-Diagram:

 @TODO [image]